RajaniPriyanka/selenium-project/README.md

 1.From Eclipse

-  Import this project into Eclispe.
+  Import this project into the Eclispe.

   Right click the project then select Run As then Maven install to add all the dependencies from pom.xml.